hamyyy/serial-analyzer/README.md

 # Tauri + Svelte + Nodejs

-Just a demo showcasing a lightweight desktop webapp using Rust and Svelte while running a nodejs server as a child-process.
+A demo showcasing a lightweight desktop webapp using Rust and Svelte while running a Nodejs server as a child-process.

 `src/main.ts` starts a Nodejs server instance, making is easy to switch from using electron.
 Rust handles the window and low level system integration.